Azure/azure-c-shared-utility/c/testtools/umock_c/devdoc/umocktypes_c_requirements.md

 #Overview

 umocktypes_c is a module that exposes out of the box functionality for most C supported types.
-This includes integers, floats, size_t, etc.
+This includes integers, floats, size_t etc.

 #Exposed API